fasyakhuza/SampleProduction/README.md

 ```
  Run:
 ```
 python createFragments_2017.py
 ```
-#### It will create cfg file from different gridpack and for different ctau values
+#### Change this file, name of gridpack, ctau values in mm, dark matter mass.
+It will create cfg file from different gridpack and for different ctau values

 ```
 cd ${CMSSW_BASE}/src